Previous dayApril 24, 2026Next day

 16.6 km1--✓ ReviewedUSGS →

-At 20:36 UTC on April 24, 2026, a magnitude 2.2 tremor occurred 15 km N of Fishhook, Alaska.
+On April 24, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 15 km N of Fishhook, Alaska at 20:36 UTC.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-The event originated approximately 16.6 km below the surface, classifying it as shallow crustal.
+This was a shallow crustal earthquake, focused at 16.6 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 61.879°N, -149.222°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24